harsaharsa/appgyver-js-api/GUI/methods/alert.md

 # AG.GUI.alert

 ## Summary
 `alert()` shows a native alert message.
 The title and message content are set separately.

-Note that the alert dialogue disrupts JavaScript execution, which can cause problems with for example event listeners.
+It is a good idea to use `AG.GUI.alert` instead of the regular JavaScript `alert` whenever possible.
+The regular `alert` blocks JavaScript execution, which can lead to problematic app behavior.
+Furthermore, the regular alert message's title cannot be set.

 ## Quick example:
 ```javascript